 Music at St John’s UCC takes a variety of forms; it has been and remains a vital part of our worship life.
 Our 10:15 am worship services provide a wide variety of sacred music from classical to traditional to contemporary, including a prelude and postlude on the organ or piano, an Introit by the Chancel Choir, three hymns from The New Century Hymnal or ‘classic’ traditional hymns printed in the bulletin, a number of musical responses, and selections by one or more of our many vocal or instrumental choirs.

-One of the many steps in the renovation of the Schultz Memorial Organ was the construction of a new console.
-The Reuter Organ Company produced this new console, as shown in the photo below.
-The console was delivered April 23rd and will be ready to play in May!
+One of many steps in the renovation of the Schultz Memorial Organ was the construction of a new console.
+The Reuter Organ Company produced this new console, as shown above – now playing during our worship services.
+The former console is pictured below played by our Minister of Music, David Furniss.

 Besides worship, St John’s offer a variety of other musical opportunities and musical experiences.

 For singers, The Chancel Choir sings for worship three to four times a month and practices every Thursday at 7 pm.
 The choir covers a range of music including traditional choral arrangements, spirituals, hymns, and even special music like adapted show tunes.
 For those singers who cannot make that commitment, there are opportunities for ‘friends’ of the choir to join them for seasonal or specific performances.
 There are also many opportunities for soloists or small groups to sing during worship, especially in the summer months.